mrreband/crossword-maker/README.md

 ## Crossword Maker

 Makes valid crosswords from a list of words.
+Uses python with no dependencies.

+I found a few similar attempts out there (like [this](https://github.com/riverrun/genxword) and [this](https://pypi.org/project/pycrossword/) and [this](https://codereview.stackexchange.com/questions/231222/python-3-code-to-generate-simple-crossword-puzzles-from-a-list-of-words-anagrams)) - each of them had issues either with the logic or with package dependencies

 ---